A Deep Learning Approach for Predicting Spatiotemporal Dynamics From Sparsely Observed Data: Related work and Preliminaries

 Radial basis functions are widely used in meshfree methods for solving PDE problems.
-Here we will describe how RBFs are used, particularly Kansa's unsymmetric collocation method \cite{kansa1990multiquadrics}, to solve time-dependent linear PDEs on which we will base our method.
+Here we will describe how RBFs are used, particularly Kansa's unsymmetric collocation method \cite{kansa1990multiquadrics}, to solve time-dependent linear PDEs.
+We develop our proposed approach based on this RBF collocation method.

 Consider the following time-dependent linear PDE:

 with initial and boundary conditions

 $L: \mathbb{R} \rightarrow \mathbb{R}$ is some linear (spatial) differential operator, $\partial \Omega$ denotes the boundary of $\Omega$.